dmitrmax/fast-wireshark/test/README.txt

 ant can be obtained from:
   http://ant.apache.org/

-There is also an ant build rule fetchlib which will download the dependencies automatically.
+There is also an ant build rule fetchlib which will download openFAST automatically.

-The dependencies need to be located in lib/ relative to this directory.
+openFAST needs to be located in lib/ relative to this directory.

 >-> Run Ant.
 Run the ant build script and it will generate an executeable jar file named